|

 DEW engines did have pressure feed oil systems.
 A oil pump that was belted to the

 crankshaft with multiple oil lines through out the engine.
+Sources

 Below are some photo's of various engine tags that might be of interest to some of you collectors. |